fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 porary database files used by MongoDB and TinyDB.
 However, because we want to test with temporary databases that don’t survive past a test session, we used tmpdir and tmpdir_factory to do the directory creation and cleanup for us.

-If you’re testing something that reads, writes, or modifies files, you can use tmpdir to create files or directories used by a single test, and you can use tmpdir_factory when you want to set up a directory for many tests.

-The tmpdir fixture has function scope, and the tmpdir_factory fixture has session scope.
-Any individual test that needs a temporary directory or file just for the single test can use tmpdir.
-This is also true for a fixture that is setting up a directory or file that should be recreated for each test function.

 Here’s a simple example using tmpdir: